KrzysztofLesiak/personal-assistant/services/manager/README.md

-## Agent Manager Service
+## Manager Service

-Agent Manager to orchestrate AI agents, handling task scheduling, resource allocation, and inter-agent communication.
+Manager Service to orchestrate AI agents, handling task scheduling, resource allocation, and inter-agent communication.
 The Manager ensures efficient use of GPU resources and manages agent lifecycles.

 ### Key Features